New York's 143rd State Assembly district

 New York's 143rd State Assembly district is one of the 150 districts in the New York State Assembly.
-It has been represented by Monica Wallace since 2017.
+It has been represented by Republican Patrick Chludzinski since 2025.
+It was previously represented by Democrat Monica Wallace since 2017.

 Geography

 District 143 is located entirely within Erie County.
 It contains towns east of Buffalo, such as Cheektowaga, Lancaster, Depew and Sloan.
 Buffalo Niagara International Airport is located in this district.

+2010s

+District 143 is located entirely within Erie County.
+It contains towns east of Buffalo, such as Cheektowaga, Lancaster, East Lancaster, Depew and Sloan.